CSC207-UofT/course-project-professional-speedrunners/phase2/design_document.md

 ## Lost Demographic

 Since our target demographic is quite specific, those that are less likely to use our program do so mainly because of lack of interest.
 The more obvious demographic would be those who don’t like bubble tea, where the lack of interest is expected.
 Further, since the app is designed to be used within University of Toronto only, the general public will be less likely to use it because it does not contain relevant information outside of UofT campus.
 There may also be boundaries in the usage of our app which may prevent those with disabilities from using it to its fullest.
-For example, this app is currently not suitable for the blind community given that there are no ALT texts for our images, where we did not consider the use of text-to-speech programs when considering our app layout.
+For example, this app is currently not suitable for the blind community given that there are no ALT texts for our images, where we weren’t able to take into account the use of text-to-speech programs when considering our app layout due to time constraints (This would be a next step).